GustafEnebog/project-2/README.md

   + performance, accessibility, SEO etc. using Lighthouse in Chrome developer tools.
 ![Jigsaw result](assets/images/readme/css-validator.jpg)
 ![Lighthouse](assets/images/lighthouse-result.jpg)
-  + The low performance scoore is inherent for a calculation-heavy App and with the live update adding insult to injury.
+  + The low performance score is inherent for a calculation-heavy App and with the live update adding insult to injury.
 ![Lighthouse point of improvement](assets/images/readme/lighthouse-accesibility-improve.jpg)
 + The code was also beautified using GitPods built in beautifyer.